 Take the Ritz-Carlton, for example.
-There are many reasons that they are revered as the ultimate example of providing great customer experience in the hospitality industry, and amazing employee culture is near the top of the list.
+There are many reasons that they are revered as the ultimate example of providing great customer experience in the hospitality industry.
+Amazing employee culture is near the top of the list.
 Their employee processes revolve around endless training and recognition, and they have insanely high standards for who they hire.

 Another method of ensuring that your employee experience is top notch and in line with your customer experience goals is using Voice of Customer (VoC) and Voice of Employee (VoE) data in tandem.

 Of course, still survey your customers to gauge the strong points and pain points in your business.
-Getting to the core of what motivates your customers’ decisions will always be valuable, and with new metrics that use AI to get to the raw Voice of Customer, it’s more possible than ever.
-But using employee feedback in combination with customer feedback can point out where improvements can be made behind the scenes, which your customers would be unable to tell you.
+Getting to the core of what motivates your customers’ decisions will always be valuable.
+And with new metrics that use AI to get to the raw Voice of Customer, it’s more possible than ever.
+But using employee feedback in combination with customer feedback can point out where you can make improvements behind the scenes.
+This is information that your customers would be unable to tell you.

-When I have stayed at hotels in the past, I always appreciate the moments where technology has made something simpler, but the moments I remember are the ones where I got joy out of an interaction with a team member.
+When I stayed at hotels in the past, I always appreciate the moments where technology has made something simpler.
+But the moments I remember are the ones where I got joy out of an interaction with a team member.
 Whether it was them going out of their way to ask what brought us there, recommending a favorite restaurant of theirs, or even just smiling at me during a long, hard day of traveling.
 Those connections can’t be made by anyone but a human.

 Another great example from the Ritz Carlton is their famous $2,000 rule.
-Because they have a team that they trust, their personnel is authorized to spend up to $2,000 to resolve any incident, without consulting their boss.
+Because they have a team that they trust, their personnel is authorized to spend up to $2,000 to resolve any incident.
+Without consulting their boss.
 Rather than having a standard resolution procedure, it is at the discretion of these employees to decide how to best nurture that connection with that particular guest.

-As Kathleen Reidenbach put so perfectly, the feeling of the experience in your hotel should always be similar, but the what and the how can look different every time.
-Each customer is different, so empowering your employees to accommodate these differences without worrying if they are going to get in trouble for going “off script” will ensure that the preferences of your customers are always prioritized.
+As Kathleen Reidenbach put so perfectly, the feeling of the experience in your hotel should always be similar.
+But the what and the how can look different every time.
+Each customer is different.
+So empowering your employees to accommodate these differences without worrying if they are going to get in trouble for going “off script” will ensure that the preferences of your customers are always prioritized.

-Humans are emotional creatures, so making sure that you have a team in place that not only will consider the delicate needs of your customers, but actually get joy out of these everyday interactions, will differentiate you from others in your industry, no matter the price point, because you can’t put a price on connection.
+Humans are emotional creatures.
+So making sure that you have a team in place that not only will consider the delicate needs of your customers, but actually get joy out of these everyday interactions, will differentiate you from others in your industry.
+No matter the price point.
+Because you can’t put a price on connection.